What is Biopuncture?

 Bioregulatory medicine, as a practice, evolved from Europe’s homeopathic medical tradition.
 Bioregulatory medicine’s objectives are:

-- Restoring normal function of basic physiological body processes
+- Restoring the normal function of basic physiological body processes

 - Auto-regulating the body systems steering the body’s basic physiological processes.